Louisiana’s Commemoration of the Battle of Baton Rouge and Tribute to Bernardo de Galvez.

 If you follow my blog, you know I speak to genealogical and historical groups across the country about my genealogy research.
 I’ve shared the joy and excitement of having identified and documented ancestors from as far back as 1653, and my honor of being a member of several lineage societies.
 It’s always a pleasure to speak to my compatriots of those societies to share my genealogy research journey.

-Michael N. Henderson accepts certificate of appreciation from Mark Bell of Atlanta Chapter SAR
+Michael N. Henderson accepts a certificate of appreciation from Mark Bell of Atlanta Chapter SAR

 Recently, I presented a talk to the Atlanta Chapter of the National Society, Sons of the American Revolution (NSSAR).
-Thanks to an invitation from Mark Bell, program coordinator for the chapter, I shared the complexity of my research journey to connect slavery and American independence to colonial Louisiana.
+I shared the complexity of my research journey to connect slavery and American independence to colonial Louisiana.

-Below is a segment of the PBS program on the History Detectives titled; “The Galvez Papers” where a Spanish Colonial document, a Manumission or freedom papers of my 4th generation great-grand mother, an enslaved woman named Agnes and her French consort Mathieu Devaux dit Platillo linked to an interesting period in Spanish Colonial Louisiana and American history:
+Here is a segment of the PBS program on the History Detectives titled; “The Galvez Papers” where a Spanish Colonial document, a Manumission or freedom papers of my 4th generation great-grandmother, an enslaved woman named Agnes and her French consort Mathieu Devaux dit Platillo linked to an interesting period in Spanish Colonial Louisiana and American history.

 Despite these challenges, I have uncovered a wealth of information linking my Louisiana ancestors to important events throughout American history, including the American Revolution.
-I was honored to share my journey with this audience, and introduce them to the Spanish contribution to the American Revolution.
-See short video below:
+I was honored to share my journey with this audience and introduce them to the Spanish contribution to the American Revolution.
+See a short video below:

 Two more individuals were also inducted at the meeting, one a recently discovered cousin of Ed’s, who also documented his lineal descent from the same patriot ancestor.